 However, there are other locations that need this attention to mental health; The Home.
 This is where you come in.
 The Mental Rescue Society is pleased to offer the family members of First Responders the training opprotunity that each and everyone of them is currently receiving.
 This is a 2 day course which will be provided at no cost to the participant.

 This course was made available by the contributions from the Fire Deptartment Recruit Class 148.
 Through their efforts during training they fundraised to make a difference in the Mental Health awareness.
 With their generous donation the Mental Rescue Society is now able to offer this course at NO COST to the participant.
 Thank you Class 148 and keep up the good work and we hope your career is as kind to you as you were to us.

-Please note the below course dates are for the direct relatives and spouses of First Responders.
+Please note the below course dates are for the general public and direct relatives and spouses of First Responders.
 This is in part by the overwhelming demand to offer such a course to this demographic.
-To those interested in a public course please stay tuned for updates as future dates are being create just for you.

 Class sizes are max 25 participants and each participant will need to register on their own to reserve a seat.